Rhinemann/The-Adept/Actual Rules/Cortex Basics.md

 Every trait in the game is rated with a die, called a die rating.
 Whenever you use a trait, you pick up a die of that many sides for your dice pool.
 In this way, your dice pool is made up of all of the traits that might affect how successful your PC is in doing what you want them to do.

 The die rating tells you how much of an effect that trait has on the outcome of any given roll.
-They’re a useful shorthand for how powerfull, focused, serious, or skilled your character is.
+They’re a useful shorthand for how powerful, focused, serious, or skilled your character is.

 More sides don’t always mean better, so much as they mean more important or significant in the story.
 Having a d12 in a trait like Focus vs a d12 in a trait like Justice doesn’t mean that focus and attentiveness or valuing justice measure the same things.
-It just means that being extremely carefull can affect the outcome just as much as being obsessed with justice can.
+It just means that being extremely careful can affect the outcome just as much as being obsessed with justice can.

 Here's a quick list of traits you can expect in the Adept:
 |Approaches|Values|Distinctions|